initc3/auditee/docs/examples.rst

     print(f'computed value: {s}')

 You could perform the computation yourself, using the above code snippet, to verify the veracity of the claim.
-This may take 10 minutes or so.
-But let's say that for whatever reason you do not want or cannot perform the computation yourself.
+This may take a minute or so.
+But if the number of iterations was larger, say one trillion, it could take a couple of days ...
+What if the computation took a month, a year?
+So let's say that for whatever reason you do not want or cannot perform the computation yourself.

 Could you be convinced in another way that the claim is true?

 The goal of this example is to show that, if you trust Intel, then you could indeed be convinced that the claim is true.
 That is, presented with a remote